 Common symptoms include the following:

 The most common symptom is heartburn.
 This usually occurs after meals.
-Your child may not have any signs or symptoms, or he may have any of the following:
+Your child may not have any signs or symptoms, or he or she may have any of the following:

 - Abdominal pain, especially in the area just above your child's navel

 - Not eating well because of fullness or bloating

 Call your local emergency number (911 in the US) if:

 - Your child has severe chest pain and sudden trouble breathing.

 - Your child's bowel movements are black or bloody.

 - Your child's vomit looks like coffee grounds or has blood in it.